Disappearance of Crystal Rogers

-Crystal Maria Rogers is an American woman from Bardstown, Kentucky who went missing on July 3, 2015.
+Crystal Maria Rogers was reported missing from her home in Bardstown, Kentucky, United States, on July 5, 2015.
+Her car was found on a nearby highway two days later.
+Authorities believe the case is connected to the unsolved 2016 shooting death of Rogers' father while hunting.
+In 2023, three area men including her former boyfriend, Brooks Houck, were indicted on charges connected to the case.
+In 2025, all three men were convicted in connection with Rogers' murder.
+No trace of Rogers has ever been found.

 Disappearance

+On July 5, 2015, Crystal Rogers was reported missing by her mother.
+She had not been seen since July 3, 2015.
 At the time of her disappearance, the 35-year-old mother of five was living with her boyfriend, Brooks Houck, their two-year-old son, and her other children.
-Houck is the last person known to have seen her, stating “she was on her phone playing games” at their home when he went to bed.
+Houck is the last person known to have seen her, stating "she was on her phone playing games" at their home when he went to bed.
 She was gone the next morning when he woke up, and her car was not in the driveway.

 Her family began to worry after multiple attempts to contact her that day failed.
-Two days later, on July 5, Crystal’s 2007 Chevrolet was found parked with a flat tire by mile marker 14 of the Bluegrass Parkway.
+Two days later, on July 5, Crystal's 2007 Chevrolet Impala was found parked with a flat tire by mile marker 14 of the Bluegrass Parkway.
 The keys were still in the ignition and her purse and cellphone were also found inside.
 She was officially reported missing by her mother, Sherry Ballard, the same day.